Oasis at the edge of the Sahara

 ___________________________________________________________________________________

 We have two shared rooms where people will sleep.
 One big, long room and a smaller room next to it.
-The rooms are inside the house which we will be working on, and the whole house is made of mud (mud bricks).
+The rooms are inside the house which we will be working on, and the whole house is made of mud bricks.
 We have mattresses, sheets, blankets and pillows for everyone who will stay here.
 At this moment we still have no doors in the rooms, but we close the rooms with carpets.
 The whole building has an entrance of two big doors.

 ________________________________________________________________________________________________________

 The place where we are settled can give you a good experience to get many ideas about the basic way of a nomadic life.
 For a moment you can discover and understand how technology can change your life and at the same time it is a good opportunity to enjoy some quietness and escape from the rush of modern life for a period.
-The weather here is sunny every day, you will enjoy beautiful sunsets every evening and at night you will see the millions of stars in the sky.
+The weather here is sunny every day, you will enjoy beautiful sunsets every evening and at night you will see the millions of stars or beautiful bright moon in the sky.

 ______________________________________________________________________________________________________________________________________________